conduition/conduition.io/source/_posts/cassandra.md

 ## Disclaimer

 Cassandra runs and attests to outcomes without my personal supervision.
-Her data is sourced upstream from CryptoCompare and Polymarket's APIs.
+Her data is sourced upstream APIs.
 If those services return faulty or incorrect data, then Cassandra's attestations will also be faulty.
-You should consider Cassandra as a layer of interoperability that enables DLCs to be built from CryptoCompare/Polymarket data.
+You should consider Cassandra as a layer of interoperability that enables DLCs to be built from upstream data sources.
 Cassandra _does not_ independently validate that data.